 Heirloom variety Ping Pong produces ping pong sized, cherry-pink fruit within 75 days.
 Baxter’s Early Bush is a determinate variety that is quick to ripen, about 70 days.
 Tommy Toe is an indeterminate heirloom.
 Maturing in about 70 days this is a disease resistant, reliable variety.

 While most varieties can be grown undercover your own situation will, in part, dictate your choice.
 Gardeners with limited space will benefit from cultivating compact, shrub varieties.
-However if you are growing in a greenhouse or larger space you will be able to cultivate larger vining varieties.
+However if you want to grow tomatoes indoors in a greenhouse or larger space you will be able to cultivate larger vining varieties.

-Hybrid varieties are also suitable growing tomatoes indoors choices.
+Hybrid varieties are also suitable to grow tomatoes indoors.
 Red Robin is quick to mature, within 55 days, and produces cherry red fruit.
-Red Robin is a popular choice when growing tomatoes indoors.
+Red Robin is a popular choice.
 Not only is it a reliable variety but it is able to set fruit in cooler temperatures.

 Determinate variety Micro Tom may take slightly longer, up to 85 days, but produces red, dwarf fruit.
 Another popular hybrid determinate is Totem.
 Maturing in 70 days it reliably produces crimson red cherry fruit.

-If you want something slightly more dramatic, and have the space to commit to growing tomatoes indoors, why not try a hanging variety.
+If you want something slightly more dramatic, and have the space to commit to grow tomatoes indoors, why not try a hanging variety to produce fruit.
 Planted in hanging baskets these will drape down to the floor, placing their attractive fruit firmly at eye level.
 Burpee Basket King produces attractive red fruit while Yellow Pear produces rich, golden tomatoes.

 Sow tomato seeds a quarter of an inch deep in 6 inch pots filled with seed starter mix.
 Place the pots in a warm position, such as on top of the fridge.
 Keep the soil lighty moist until germination occurs.